FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

    * - 10.
 Find the name of your Control Hub's wireless network from the list of available WiFi networks.
 Click on the network name to select the network.
 If this is the first time you are connecting to the Control Hub, then the default network name should begin with the prefix FTC- (FTC-1Ybr in this example).
 The default network name should be listed on a sticker attached to the bottom side of the Control Hub.
      - |pairing10|

    * - 11.
 When prompted, specify the password for the Control Hub's WiFi network and press \ **Connect** to connect to the Hub.
 Note that the default password for the Control Hub network is ``password``.
-Also note that when you connect to the Control Hub's WiFi network successfully, the Operator Console will not have access to the Internet.
+Also note that when you connect to the Control Hub's WiFi network successfully, the DRIVER STATION will not have access to the Internet.
      - |pairing11|

    * - 12.
 After you successfully connected to the Hub, use the back arrow to navigate to theprevious screen.
 You should see the name of the WiFi network listed under "Current Robot Controller:".
 Use the back-arrow key to return to the Settings screen.
-Then press the back-arrow key one more time to return to the main Operator Console screen.
+Then press the back-arrow key one more time to return to the main DRIVER STATION screen.
      - |pairing12|

    * - 13.
-Verify that the Operator Console screen has changed and that it now indicates that it is connected to the Control Hub.
+Verify that the DRIVER STATION screen has changed and that it now indicates that it is connected to the Control Hub.
 The name of the Control Hub's WiFi network (FTC-1Ybr in this example) should be displayed in the Network field on the Driver Station.
      - |pairing13|